-Registration begins July 23 for continuing students who attended in the Summer 2018 term.
+Registration begins November 19 for continuing students who attended in the Fall 2018 for both Winter and Spring 2019 terms.
 Registration dates for new, continuing and returning students are based on the Order of Registration.
 Manage your class schedule, adds, drops, waitlist, etc. on WebAdvisor/MyPortal.
 If you decide not to attend class and are not dropped from the class, you may receive a failing grade in the class and owe fees.
 It is your responsibility to drop yourself from classes that you decide not to attend.